khoongwk/tp/docs/UserGuide.md

 Example :

-Let's say you wish to remove all revenues entries in the Revenue Tracker and restart your revenue tracking from scratch. <br>
+Let's say you wish to remove all revenue entries in the Revenue Tracker and restart your revenue tracking from scratch. <br>
 You can follow the steps below to clear all your revenue entries.

 Steps :